Linda and Bob of 'Bob's Burgers'. ('Bob's Burgers'/FOX)

 Bob's Restaurant Is From The Mission

 No other city in the country has buildings that look like this.
 Bouchard admits that the show "has all that Victorian architecture from San Francisco because I was living there when we developed the show."
-SF-based artist and illustrator Sirron Norris (you probably know him via the blue teddy bears he paints all over the city) was the lead artist on Bob's Burgers and says the show's restaurant was directly lifted from the Mission District.
-"Loren lived on 20th.
+SF-based artist and illustrator Sirron Norris (you probably know him via the blue teddy bears he paints all over the city) was the lead artist on Bob's Burgers, and says the show's restaurant was directly lifted from the Mission District: "Loren lived on 20th.
 The house he used to live in is the model for the restaurant.”

 Mr. Fischoeder Lives In The Winchester Mystery House

 It's a simplified version, of course, but Mr. Fischoeder's elaborate estate—seen in detail in Season 5's "The Oeder Games"—is clearly, from the huge porch to the turrets on either side, based on San Jose's Winchester Mystery House.
-With the main colorful structure and its accompanying weird tree house and manicured grounds, the Belchers' landlord is living in a creation that could've come directly from the minds of Sarah Winchester and her mediums.
+With the main colorful structure and its accompanying weird treehouse and manicured grounds, the Belchers' landlord lives in a creation that could've come directly from the minds of Sarah Winchester and her mediums.

 The Neighborhood Is Very LGBTQ-Friendly

-A full list of the LGBTQ-friendly moments in Bob's Burgers would be long enough to occupy its own article, but it's fair to say that the nightlife around the Wonder Wharf (which has a bar called The Bear Trap) is welcoming to the LGBTQ community on a San Francisco-level.
-There's the time Bob befriended a "fabulous" trio while driving a cab and the time drag queen Cleavage To Beaver performed what is essentially a disco version of "Born This Way" at a Christmas party.
+A full list of all the LGBTQ-friendly moments in Bob's Burgers could fill its own article, but it's fair to say that the nightlife around the Wonder Wharf (which has a bar called The Bear Trap) is welcoming to the LGBTQ community on a San Francisco level.
+There's the time Bob befriended a "fabulous" trio while driving a cab, and the time the drag queen Cleavage To Beaver performed what's essentially a disco version of "Born This Way" at a Christmas party.
 Best of all, there's Marshmallow—a trans sex worker who befriends the Belchers and is treated like just any other gal in the neighborhood.
 The world of Bob's Burgers never discriminates.